 Where do you find the time, anyway?

 As many of you know, in addition to my day job, which runs 8:30am – 4:30pm Monday through Friday, I also juggle a number of side projects which includes writing for two blogs, plus the odd freelance assignment.
-I’m also studying to earn my CFP designation and running a fee-only financial planning service.
-Toss in a busy family (two kids under 6) and you start to see the need for some effective time management.
+I’m also running a fee-only financial planning service.
+Toss in a busy family (two kids ages 6 and 9), plus a new running hobby, and you start to see the need for some effective time management.

 Related: How a career change improved my life

-I’m a morning person, so I get up at 6:00am and have about an hour before my wife and kids get out of bed and I have to get ready for work.
+I’m a morning person, so I get up at 5:30 a.m. and have about 90 minutes before my wife and kids get out of bed and I have to get ready for work.
 That’s when I take care of all the administrative and promotional work for my blogs, which means answering emails, promoting articles on Facebook and Twitter, responding to comments, and scheduling interviews with sources for upcoming assignments.
 I also try to catch up on my favourite blogs and websites to see what’s new, and save any interesting articles for our weekly round-up.
+Oh, and I try to sneak in a run on Tuesdays and Thursdays.

 I’m fortunate to have a short commute.
 It takes me less than ten minutes to get to and from work.
-After work is family time – which can mean anything from running our kids around to various activities to just hanging out while we chat about our day and get supper ready.
-Our kids go to bed around 7:30pm and then I’ll usually spend another 1-2 hours writing or studying at night.
+After work is family time – which can mean anything from shuttling our kids around to various activities to just hanging out while we chat about our day and get supper ready.
+Our kids go to bed around 7:30 p.m. and then I’ll usually spend another 1-2 hours writing or reading at night.
 I put the laptop away on Friday and Saturday nights.

 We’ve kept a fairly consistent posting schedule on Boomer & Echo for the past five years so Sunday night and Thursday night have always been dedicated to writing for this blog.
 Rewards Cards Canada doesn’t have a regular posting schedule, but I’ll try and publish something at least once every week or two.

-Writing for the Toronto Star required a bit more work, even though it was just one post every two weeks.
-That’s because I had to come up with a topic and research it, and then find one or two sources – experts who could support or refute the main thesis of the article.
-Then it was back and forth with my editor a few times until we were happy with the final product.
+Writing for the Toronto Star requires a bit more work, even though it’s just one post every two weeks.
+That’s because I have to come up with a topic and research it, and then find one or two sources – experts who could support or refute the main thesis of the article.
+Then it’s back and forth with my editor a few times until we’re happy with the final product.

 I enjoy reading and talking about personal finance and investing, so it’s often hard to separate what is work and what is hobby.
 I’d guess that I spend an average of 15 hours per week on my side business.
-That may creep up to 20 hours per week when I’m cramming for a test.
+That may creep up to 20 hours per week when I’m working on a bigger project.

 I know the demands on my time are only going to increase as our kids get older and my career becomes more challenging.
 If I want to grow my side business and take on more clients with my fee-only financial planning service then I need to be more efficient with my time and find ways to save an hour or two every week.